 During shedding season, the coat will look much better if the routine is done on a daily basis - also to avoid additional housekeeping!

 This breed definitely needs room to run.
-A home with good-sized yard is the ideal environment or in lieu of that a safe and
+A home with good-sized yard is the ideal environment, providing a place for play, training and potty breaks.

 This breed has a gentle easy-going nature and likes to join in the playful activities of children, though they can be a

 bit boisterous and need to be trained around smaller children.